Standard Life FAQs

 Who are you and what is your business?

 Standard Life Assurance Limited is one of Ireland's leading pension and investment providers.
 We've been in Ireland since 1834.
-Standard Life Assurance Limited is a subsidiary of Standard Life plc, a FTSE 100 member and employs over 280 people in Ireland.
+Standard Life Assurance Limited is a subsidiary of Standard Life plc, one of the top 500 companies worldwide* and employ over 280 people in Ireland.

 Standard Life in Ireland provides: